 At Mont Belvieu’s First Baptist Church we worship together Sunday mornings at 10:45am.
 We have a blended worship style, which is the coming together of both historic and contemporary worship.
 For us, style is a secondary issue to the substance of what we sing.
 We chose music that is rich with God-centered, Christ-exalting lyrics.

-Each week, Pastor Jake delivers an expository message.
+Each week, our pastor delivers an expository message.
 What does this mean?
 Expository preaching is simply preaching through the Bible, verse by verse.
 The goal of preaching this way is simply to expose the meaning of the Bible.
 To do this one must start with a passage of Scripture and then study the grammar, the context, and the historical setting of that passage in order to understand the author’s intent.
 The truth for the original audience is the same truth for us today, though the application for our time and place may be different.

 The purpose is not for the pastor to hear, “Great job,” or “I enjoyed the sermon.”
 Instead, his desire is for the hearer to say, “Now I know what that passage means, and I better understand who God is and what He requires of me.”